Last updated on March 13, 2026

 Urza's Saga

 Urza's Saga is so dominant in lots of formats and keeps popping up on best-of lists.
-It works as a colorless tutor that allows you to tutor an artifact with mana value 1 or less, which include Mishra's Bauble, Expedition Map, Relic of Progenitus, Colossus Hammer, and more.
+This colorless enchantment land allows you to tutor an artifact with mana value 1 or less, which include Mishra's Bauble, Expedition Map, Relic of Progenitus, Colossus Hammer, and more.

-Urza's Saga’s flexibility is what makes it very good to dominate so many eternal formats.
+Urza's Saga’s flexibility is what makes it very good at dominating so many Eternal formats.

 Wrap Up

 What colorless tutors do you play in your format of choice?
 Did I miss any important ones?
-Let me know in the comments below or on the official Draftsim Discord.
+Let me know in the comments below or in the official Draftsim Discord.

 Stay safe folks, and until the next one!